 What does it mean to be a Witch in modern society?

 It’s a subtle revolution.
 Wild / wise / visionary women are stepping into their power and stirring the collective cauldron.
-Calling yourself a Witch in our society won’t get you burned at the stake – although it may get you some hard core eye rolls.
-And that’s a great privilege when we know that across the world, humans are still suffering because of the misunderstanding/fear of what a Witch is.
+Calling yourself a Witch in our society won’t get you burned at the stake – although it may still get you some hard core eye rolls.

 How many times have you heard something similar to “women just know these things”?
 It’s because we do.
 We know a lot more than we realise.
 Woman are powerful, and so are you.
 It’s time to start reclaiming the word Witch, a word that has been used to vilify us, insult us, hold us back and quieten our voices.
-It’s time for us to be powerful again, to take back what once held us down.
+It’s time for us to take it back.